 Missed the Tax Deadline: Owe taxes

-If you owe taxes to the CRA for the 2017 tax year and don’t file your tax return by the deadline, the CRA will charge you a late-filing penalty as well as compound interest.
-Your charges for filing late will be calculated like this:
+If you owe taxes to the CRA and don’t file your tax return by the deadline, this year only, the CRA will not be levying penalties or charging interest, provided that you have filed and paid by September 30.
+If you file after September 30, the CRA will charge you a late-filing penalty as well as compound daily interest on the penalty.

 - 5% of the balance owing as late filing penalty

 - 1% of the balance owing as additional penalty for every full month you’re late (up to a maximum of 12 months)

 - Interest charged on the above penalty

 - Additional compound daily interest on the balance owing based on prescribed rates by the CRA

 If you have become a chronic late-filer, and have been assessed a late filing penalty before, then the CRA has the option to double the late filing penalty for each late filing.
 The monthly penalty for each additional month that you are late also increases, beginning from 1% a month to 2% a month (up to a maximum of 20 months).

 Self-employed individuals often have balances owing, since their income tax is not deducted at source like it is for salaried individuals, and that balance must be paid to the CRA by September 30, 2020, for 2019 income taxes.
 Your 2019 income tax returns are still due on June 15th.